petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 We'll keep this private for now
 (though in general it's good to work openly.)
-Creating a project on Calkit also creates the project Git repo on GitHub.
+Note that creating a project on Calkit also creates the project Git repo on GitHub.

 ![Creating a new Calkit project.](/images/repro-openfoam/create-project.png)